TimoKats/emmer/readme.md

  - /commit: Write current cache to filesystem.

 <b>Parameters</b>
 - mode: increment.
-With PUT requests, f you access a numeric value, adding increment parameter will increase it by 1.
+With PUT requests, if you access a numeric value, adding increment parameter will increase it by 1.
 Note, if you put a numeric value in your body (-1, 2, etc) then that's added to the numeric value instead.
 - mode: append.
 With PUT requests, you can append objects (that you put in your request body) to a json list.
 Note, if the json key doesn't exist (or is not a list), this mode will do that conversion automatically.
 - mode: fs.
 With GET requests, you can use fs to force reading from the filesystem (and not cache).